brucou/functional-rose-tree/README.md

   - `{label : 'root', children : [{label:'left'}, {label: 'right'}]}`.
 - inmutability of tree nodes
 - iterative traversal algorithms
-- basic operations available : bfs/dfs/post-order traversal, map/reduce/prune(~filter)/find operations
+- basic operations available : bfs/dfs/post-order traversals, map/reduce/prune(~filter)/find
+operations
 - advanced operations in a future version : find common ancestor, replace, zipper construction, optional : tree diff(hard), some, every (not so useful)

 At the current state of the library, only the basic operations are implemented.